machal/cssmine-content/content/preprocessors.md

 }
 ```

-Mixins themselves can also have parameters and that's where the fun starts!
+Mixins themselves can also have parameters and that’s where the fun starts!

 ### @import